ucan-wg/spec/README.md

 If there are many such events at many venues, the organizers need to coordinate ahead of time, denials need to be synchronized, and attendees need to show their ID cards to many bouncers.
 The likelihood of the bouncer letting in the wrong person due to synchronization lag or confusion by someone sharing a name is nonzero.

 UCANs work more like [movie tickets](http://www.erights.org/elib/capability/duals/myths.html#caps-as-keys) or a festival pass between multiple venues.
 No one needs to check your ID; who you are is irrelevant.
-For example, if you have a ticket to see Citizen Kane, you are admitted to Theatre 3.
-If you cannot attend an event, you can hand this ticket to a friend who wants to see the film instead, and there is no coordination required with the theatre ahead of time.
-However, if the theatre needs to cancel tickets for some reason, they need a way of uniquely identifying them and sharing this information between them.
+For example, if you have a ticket to see Citizen Kane, you are admitted to Theater 3.
+If you cannot attend an event, you can hand this ticket to a friend who wants to see the film instead, and there is no coordination required with the theater ahead of time.
+However, if the theater needs to cancel tickets for some reason, they need a way of uniquely identifying them and sharing this information between them.

 The above analogies illustrate several significant tradeoffs between these systems but are only accurate enough to build intuition.
 A good resource for a more thorough presentation of these tradeoffs is [Capability Myths Demolished](https://srl.cs.jhu.edu/pubs/SRL2003-02.pdf).
 In this framework, UCAN approximates SPKI with some dynamic features.